Controller (Marvel Comics): Fictional character biography

-In the "Secret Invasion" storyline, the Hood hired him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+In the "Secret Invasion" storyline, the Hood hires the Controller as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 He appears as part of the Hood's alliance with super-powered heroes; the grouping is intent on defeating the Skrull invasion force of New York City.

-Maria Hill found the Controller holed up in the basement of a Futurepharm facility in Austin, Texas, while on orders from Tony Stark.
-He had been abducting members of the local populace for months to bolster a new army and attempted to brainwash Hill as well.
-However, she resisted his efforts and freed his drones, sabotaging the entire operation.
+Maria Hill finds the Controller holed up in the basement of a Futurepharm facility in Austin, Texas, while on orders from Tony Stark.
+He has been abducting members of the local populace for months to bolster a new army and attempts to brainwash Hill as well.
+However, she resists his efforts and frees his drones, sabotaging the entire operation.

-The Controller gave White Fang a new suit so that she could kill the Hood.

 The Controller later appears in Boston, assembling major crime families together in an Italian restaurant.
 When the Avengers invade the restaurant, the Controller uses his discs on the criminals as well as Captain America and the Wasp, but he is defeated by Thor.
 After the Avengers defeat the first wave of Leviathon monsters, the Controller tries to put a control disc on Thor, but he is stopped by Hercules.

-When Tony Stark rebranded his company as Stark Unlimited, Controller infiltrated it while enslaving Bethany Cabe.
-He set his sights on the virtual reality program called the eScape.
-Controller proceeded to tamper with the eScape so he could enthrall the minds of those who use it, resulting in large numbers of the worst eScape users being banned, then let back into the eScape and armed with real weapons that they unknowingly used to wreak havoc all over the world, and whom he siphoned energy from.
-Tony and his allies were able to trace Controller's location and head there to confront him.
-By the time they arrived, Iron Man found that Controller had consumed enough energy to grow in size.
-Because of Controller's hacking, it damaged the Motherboard A.I. who served as the operating system.
-Motherboard proceeded to abduct Iron Man leaving the others underpowered against a giant-sized Controller.
-After Andy Bhang was able to encode a signal to shut off the tampered interfaces, upon returning to the real world, Tony hijacked Baintronics' factory to make a 3D print of the Godbuster armor which he used to defeat Controller.
+When Tony Stark rebrands his company as Stark Unlimited, Controller infiltrates it while enslaving Bethany Cabe.
+The Controller tampers with the eScape, a virtual reality program, to enthrall the minds of those who use it.
+This results in eScape users being armed with real weapons that they unknowingly use to wreak havoc, with the Controller siphoning their energy.
+By the time Stark learns Controller's location and confronts him, he has already consumed enough energy to grow in size.
+After returning to the real world, Stark hijacks Baintronics' factory to create the Godbuster armor, which he uses to defeat Controller.

-Controller later accompanied Korvac, Blizzard, and Unicorn in fighting Iron Man and Hellcat.

 Powers, abilities, and equipment

-The Controller wields an armored exoskeleton that is surgically attached to his body and grants him augmented physical abilities.
-By utilizing the microcircuitry in his helmet, he can drain cerebral energy from others to replicate their abilities.
-He additionally possesses psychic abilities that enable him to project mental energy blasts and control the minds of others.
-The latter ability is augmented by specialized discs.
+The Controller uses an armored exoskeleton which is micro-surgically attached to his body and grants him augmented strength, stamina, and durability.
+By utilizing the microcircuitry in his helmet, he can drain cerebral energy from others to power up his exoskeleton, magnify its strength, and duplicate their abilities.
+He has limited psychic capabilities, such as the ability to control a person's actions via his slave discs or project bolts of mental force from his helmet.
+The Controller can telepathically manipulate "weak-willed" subjects even without the discs.